astral-sh/rye/docs/guide/shims.md

 shims have specific behavior that changes depending on if they are used within a Rye managed project or outside.

-Inside a Rye managed project the resolve to the Python interpreter of the virtualenv.
+Inside a Rye managed project they resolve to the Python interpreter of the virtualenv.
 This means that even if you do not enable the virtualenv, you can just run `python` in a shell, and it will automatically operate in the right environment.